Merry Xmas Everybody

-"Merry Xmas Everybody" (stylised as "Merry Xmaƨ Everybody") is a song by the British rock band Slade, released as a non-album single in 1973.
+"Merry Xmas Everybody" (stylised as "Merry Xmaƨ Everybody") is a song by the British rock band Slade, released as a non-album single on 7 December 1973.
 The song was written by lead vocalist Noddy Holder and bassist Jim Lea, and it was produced by Chas Chandler.
 It was the band's sixth and final number-one single in the UK.
 Earning the UK Christmas number one slot in December 1973, the song beat another Christmas-themed song, Wizzard's "I Wish It Could Be Christmas Everyday", which reached fourth place.
 It remained in the charts for nine weeks until February 1974.

-Released at the peak of the band's popularity, "Merry Xmas Everybody" sold over a million copies upon its first release.
+Released at the peak of the band's popularity, "Merry Xmas Everybody" sold more than half a million copies upon its first release.
 It is Slade's last number-one single and by far their best-selling single.
 It has been re-released during every decade since 1973 and has been covered by numerous artists.
 The single was certified double platinum by British Phonographic Industry (BPI) in December 2021.
 Since 2007 and the advent of downloads counting towards the UK Singles Chart, it has re-entered the charts each December.
 As of December 2012, it had sold 1.32 million copies in the UK.

 In a UK television special on ITV in December 2012, "Merry Xmas Everybody" was voted third (behind "Fairytale of New York" and "I Wish It Could Be Christmas Everyday") in The Nation's Favourite Christmas Song.

-According to the Fan Club Newsletter for January and February 1974, the song was awarded a Silver Disc for pre-order sales.
-Within the first week of release, the single had sold 500,000 copies.
-Also, according to the same newsletter, "Merry Xmas Everybody" was in such big demand that Polydor records had to make special arrangements to have 250,000 discs sent from Los Angeles, as well as 30,000 copies a day they were receiving from Germany.